Data Center Standards

-Establishing holistic and dynamic open standards that address the evolving and modern requirements of AI, cloud, cybersecurity, and data centers
+Establishing holistic and dynamic open standards that address the evolving and modern requirements of AI factories, cloud infrastructure, and enterprise data centers

 Global Standardization

-The IDCA Technical Standards Committee represents the interests of the International Data Center Authority (IDCA) in industry standards.
-It consists of elite members from top data center, application, and cloud organizations.
-The Committee’s main mission is to address industry gaps by developing next-generation standards based on the Application Ecosystem (AE)® and the Infinity Paradigm® framework.
-It identifies new areas for standards development and works closely with key stakeholders—including operators, providers, investors, and end-users—to ensure effective standardization and compliance across the industry.
-The Committee is composed of experts selected from a wide range of industries and backgrounds.
+The IDCA Technical Standards Committee is represented by some of the world’s leading digital infrastructure experts.
+The Committee’s mission is to advance the data center industry by addressing the standardization and compliance gaps and developing next-generation standards based on the the Infinity Paradigm®️ standards framework.
+It identifies new areas for standards development and works closely with key stakeholders, including operators, providers, investors, and end-users, to ensure effective standardization and compliance across the industry.
+The Committee is composed of experts selected from a wide range of industries and diverse backgrounds.

 Leaving a Footprint of Passion for Excellence